-Equality Scheme Action Plan Protected Characteristics Equality Duty Goal Goal Equality Objectives Actions for the 2019/20 Academic Year Success Measures Age Disability Gender identity/trans Marriage/Civil Partnership Pregnancy/maternity Race Religion or belief Sex Sexual Orientation Eliminate Unlawful Discrimination Advance equality of opportunity Foster good relations Strategic Framework Goal (no. 1-14) Objective 2 - Increase direct engagement with students and staff on equality issues ✓ √ ✓ ✓ √ √ √ √ √ ? √ ✓ 2, 9, 12, 13, 14 Rationale - i) Consideration of equality issues becomes embedded and part of 'business as usual' ii) our practices are inclusive and support compliance with the Equality Act 2010 iii) identified as a priority by Governing Body, Welfare Committee and student common rooms. a) Enable engagement, debate and consultation with Fellows, students and staff representatives from across the protected characteristics i) Evidence of engagement via Gender Equality Working Group, Staff Engagement Project, Staff Committee, JCR and MCR ii) Full student involvement in College committees iii) Undertake regular reviews of staff/student satisfaction and encourage feedback/dialogue either via reviews or more informally.
-HR, JCR, MCR, Gender Equality Working Group, Staff Engagement Champions Group TT19: staff engagement remains high.
+Equality Scheme Action Plan Protect ed Cha ract erist ics Equa lity Du ty Goal Equality Objectives Actions for the 2020/21 Academic Year Success Measures Age Disability Gender identity/trans Marriage/Civil Partnership Pregnancy/maternity Race Religion or belief Sex Sexual Orientation .
+Eliminate Unlawful Discrimination Advance equality of opportunity Foster good relations Strategic Framework Goal (no. 1-14) Objective 2 - Increase direct engagement with students and staff on equality issues ✓ √ ✓ ✓ ✓ √ ✓ √ ✓ ✓ 2, 9, 12, 13, 14 Rationale - i) Consideration of equality issues becomes embedded and part of 'business as usual' ii) our practices are inclusive and support compliance with the Equality Act 2010 iii) identified as a priority by Governing Body, Welfare Committee and student common rooms. ır a) Enable engagement, debate and consultation with Fellows, students and staff representatives from across the protected characteristics i) Evidence of engagement via Equality Committee, Anti-Racism Task Force, Staff Committee, JCR and MCR ii) Full student involvement in College committees iii) Undertake regular reviews of staff/student satisfaction and encourage feedback/dialogue either via reviews or more informally.
+HR, JCR, MCR, Equality Committee, Anti-Racism Task Force, Tutor for Equality and Diversity MT2020: staff engagement remains high.
 Student involvement in committees excellent - students highly engaged and participate fully.
-IS Objective 3 - Raise awareness of equality issues and increase the visibility of equality initiatives ✓ √ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ? ✓ ✓ 9, 12, 13, 14 Rationale - i) To support the embedding of good practice across College Responsibility a) Equality and diversity issues are promoted in Freshers' Week, staff induction, via the website and in staff and student-specific communications throughout the year i) Evidence of promotion of equality initiatives to students and staff across a range of communication channels and throughout the academic year.
-HR, College Office, Comms Ongoing b) Representation and visibility of diversity issues minuted discussions Governing Body, Tutor for Equality on governing body and its committees Ongoing c) Continuing raising of awareness of diversity exhibitions and displays, events for college exhibitions and displays, events for college community, visibility of diversity issues issues, and visibility of members of minority and community, visibility of diversity issues on college on college social media feeds. protected groups and their achievements social media feeds. d) Explore the idea of peer mentoring i) Establish peer mentor networks amongst staff and Tutor for Equality, College Office, HR, JCR, MCR students to ensure that new members feel supported in settling into College life and able to Ongoing voice any concerns
+The Tutor for Equality and Diversity has established strong relations with the JCR.
+In TT2020, the Principal set up a task force on the issue of racial inequality and discrimination, which compromises student and staff members.
+This task force, now chaired by the Tutor for E&D, is ongoing. ees ality Principal h y issues and increase the visibility of equality iatives Ongo √ ✓ √ ✓ √ ✓ ✓ ✓ √ ✓ ✓ 9, 12, 13, 14 Rationale - i) To support the embedding of good p Rationale - i) To support the embedding of good practice across College Resp onsik oility • • a) Continual promotion of equality and diversity issues across the academic year (not only in Freshers' Week or staff induction), via the website and in staff and student-specific communications i) Evidence of promotion of equality initiatives to students and staff across a range of communication channels and through events programme ii) Evidence that students are staff are aware of equality initiatives HR, College Office, Comms, Governing Body, Tutor for Equality and Diversity Ongoing У iii) Representation and visibility of equality and diversity issues on Governing Body and its committees iv) Visibility of diversity and equality issues on college website and social media feeds. v) Celebration of national events (such as LGBT History Month, Black History Month, International Women's Day, International Day of the Disabled) b) Presence and activity of a Tutor for Equality and Diversity i) Report from Tutor for Equality and Diversity a standing item on Governing Body agenda ii) Visibility of Tutor for Equality and Diversity, so that she/he is known to all staff and students iii) Tutor for Equality and Diversity, Governing Body, JCR, MCR TT2020: The Tutor for Equality and Diversity recorded a welcome video that the JCR showed to freshers.
+Comms have produced posters with a picture of the Tutor for Equality and Diversity, along with a brief description of their role and responsibilities and also contact details.
+Ongoing c) Explore the idea of peer mentoring i) Establish peer mentor networks amongst staff and students to ensure that new members feel supported in settling into College life and able to voice any concerns Tutor for Equality and Diversity, College Office, Bursar HR, JCR, MCR Both the JCR and MCR have parenting schemes.
+For staff, much informal mentoring is already taking place.
+We will actively explore ways to formalize these arrangements, on a voluntary basis.
+Ongoing